 METHODS

 A total of 45 patients with cirrhosis who underwent splenectomy were consecutively enrolled from January 2017 to December 2018.
-The incidence of PVT at 1 mo, 3 mo, and 12 mo after splenectomy in patients with cirrhosis was observed.
+The incidence of PVT at 1 months, 3 months, and 12 months after splenectomy in patients with cirrhosis was observed.
 The hematological indicators, biochemical and coagulation parameters, and imaging features were recorded at baseline and at each observation point.
 The univariable, multivariable, receiver operating characteristic curve and time-dependent curve analyses were performed.

 RESULTS

-The cumulative incidence of PVT was 40.0%, 46.6%, and 48.9% at 1 mo, 3 mo, and 12 mo after splenectomy.
-Multivariable analysis showed that portal vein diameter (PVD) ≥ 14.5 mm and model end-stage liver disease (MELD) score > 10 were independent predictors of PVT at 1 mo, 3 mo, and 12 mo after splenectomy (P < 0.05).
+The cumulative incidence of PVT was 40.0%, 46.6%, and 48.9% at 1 months, 3 months, and 12 months after splenectomy.
+Multivariable analysis showed that portal vein diameter (PVD) ≥ 14.5 mm and model end-stage liver disease (MELD) score > 10 were independent predictors of PVT at 1 months, 3 months, and 12 months after splenectomy (P < 0.05).
 Time-dependent curve showed that the cumulative incidence of PVT was significantly different between patients with MELD score ≤ 10 and > 10 (P < 0.05).
 In addition, the cumulative incidence of PVT in the PVD ≥ 14.5 mm group was significantly higher than that in the PVD < 14.5 mm group (P < 0.05).

 CONCLUSION

-Wider PVD and MELD score > 10 were independent predictors of PVT at 1 mo, 3 mo, and 12 mo after splenectomy in patient with cirrhosis.
+Wider PVD and MELD score > 10 were independent predictors of PVT at 1 mo, 3 mo, and 12 months after splenectomy in patient with cirrhosis.

 Key Words: Cirrhosis; Splenectomy; Portal vein thrombosis; Predictors